What are the benefits of having a dog?

 When looking at breeds of dog these are some of the things you should consider:

 Size and weightLarge dogs will dominate your space and are better suited to large houses and large gardens.
 Some powerful breeds can be hard to handle and may even pull you over.
 If you live in a smaller space or think you might want to downsize in the future, then a petite dog might be a better fit.
 You also might want to consider how you would handle lifting your dog if you needed to - for instance into a car.
+The smaller breeds of dog generally fall into two types — terriers and companions.

 Exercise requirementsEvery breed of dog has different exercise needs to consider.
 Would your ideal four-legged friend enjoy long windswept walks every day or would they prefer short strolls and the chance to sit at your feet in a café?
+Dogs that have been bred as companions tend to have reduced exercise requirements.
+These breeds include the Cavalier King Charles Spaniel, the Shih Tzu and the Pug.
+Although terriers are small dogs, they are usually high in energy and can become frustrated if they don’t get enough exercise.

 Best breeds for retirement living